 Annual Literary Journal

 We have a bustling literary subculture here at SCC.
-In addition to the edifying classes in our creative writing certificate program, the SCC English department publishes an annual literary journal and runs an open-mic event in the fall and spring semesters.
+In addition to the edifying classes in creative writing, the SCC English department publishes an annual literary journal and runs an open-mic event in the fall and spring semesters.
 Follow us on Instagram, too!

 MID RIVERS REVIEW was established in 2000 and has published writing of distinction and photography and other art by SCC students, faculty, staff as well as writers from the larger community.

-The 2023 Mid Rivers Review, edited by Christina Gant, Associate Professor of English, is now available!
+The 2025 Mid Rivers Review, edited by Christina Gant, Associate Professor of English, is now available!
+Copies are $10 each and available in the Campus Store.

 Please see the guidelines and submission form below.
-Decisions for MRR 2024 will be made in summer 2024 with publication aimed for the fall of 2024.
+Decisions for MRR 2026 will be made in summer 2026 with publication aimed for the late fall of 2026 or early 2027.

 Please read on for more information about MRR and Coffeehouse.
 If you have any questions about Mid Rivers Review, write to midriversreviewscc@gmail.com